ShoulderKarlsson/with-fetch/README.md

 # with-fetch

-HOC for fetching data
+HOC for fetching data!

 ## Get started

-  yarn add withFetch
+  `yarn add withFetch`

-  npm install withFetch
+  `npm install withFetch`

 # Usage
 The HOC will always pass along a `data` prop and a `error` prop the the enhanced component.
 The error prop will be null if no error was detected during the request and the data prop will also be null.